rondagdag/why-ai-in-js/explain-in-generations/README.md

 ### Permissions
 - `"sidePanel"`: Required for the extension's side panel interface
 - `"activeTab"`: Required to access the current page's content
+- `"contextMenus"`: Required for right-click context menu functionality
+- `"storage"`: Required to store user preferences locally
-- `"generativeContentAPI"`: Required for AI-powered text generation
+- `"<all_urls>"`: Required to access webpage content for AI processing

 **Note**: If available storage space falls below 10 GB after download, the model will be automatically removed and will need to be redownloaded when requirements are met again.